streamr-dev/core-api/grails-app/views/help/userGuide/markdown/modules.md

 <g:img dir="images/user-guide" file="initial-value-dialog.png" class="img-responsive center-block" />

-<a name="loops"></a>
+<a name="feedbackloops"></a>

 By default, feedback loops are not allowed.
 This is because feedback and event processing do not always mix well (just think back to the last time you placed a live microphone too close to a loudspeaker).

-But if you really want to create a feedback loop, we won’t stop you.
+If you really want to create a feedback loop, we won’t stop you.
 If you click on the **FB** icon next to an input connector, the endpoint will now accept events that originate from the same module.
 If feedback is disabled, the endpoint won’t accept feedback events either directly or indirectly (i.e. not even when recycled through other modules).

 Lastly, note the **NR** icon next to each output connector.
 This is a non-repeat button, and if it’s on, the module suppresses any output that would be an exact replica of the last outgoing event.
 This covers the use case where you’re only interested in events that represent something new.